jankaszel/hyperwell-thesis/chapters/discussion.md

 # Discussion {#sec:discussion}

-In the two previous chapters, I detailed the main work of this thesis: First, an open-ended user testing study, and the design and implementation of a P2P system for collaborative annotation.
+In the previous chapters, I detailed the main contributions of this thesis: First, an open-ended user testing study, and the design and implementation of a P2P system for collaborative annotation.

 The study validated some initial assumptions about the prospects of real-time synchronization of collaborative applications, which could further facilitate collaboration in shared workspaces.
 While the custom approach for tracking participants' actions during sessions featured some novel insights into workflows and usability of Recogito, the study design itself has been open-ended to some degree and lacks reproducibility.
 In the following @sec:discussion:usability, I discuss the emerging issues in more depth.